awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 Aurora Serverless performs regular maintenance so that your DB cluster has the latest features, fixes, and security updates\.
 Aurora Serverless performs maintenance in a non\-disruptive manner whenever possible\.

-To apply maintenance, Aurora Serverless must find a scaling point\.
+To apply maintenance, Aurora Serverless looks for a scaling point\.
 For more information about scaling points, see [Autoscaling for Aurora Serverless](#aurora-serverless.how-it-works.auto-scaling)\.

-If there is maintenance required for an Aurora Serverless DB cluster, the DB cluster attempts to find a scaling point to apply the maintenance for seven days\.
-After each day that no scaling point can be found, Aurora Serverless creates a cluster event to notify you that it must scale to apply maintenance\.
-The notification includes the date at which scaling will be applied with the `ForceApplyCapacityChange` timeout action to apply the maintenance, regardless of the `ScalingConfiguration` settings\.
+If maintenance is required for your Aurora Serverless DB cluster, the DB cluster attempts to find a scaling point for up to seven days\.
+After each day that your Aurora Serverless DB cluster can't find a scaling point, it creates a cluster event notify you that it must scale to apply maintenance\.
+The notification includes the date when scaling will be applied with the `ForceApplyCapacityChange` timeout action to apply the maintenance, regardless of the `ScalingConfiguration` settings\.
 If your DB cluster has `RollbackCapacityChange` set as the `TimeoutAction` for its `ScalingConfiguration`, Aurora Serverless tries to apply maintenance using the `RollbackCapacityChange` timeout action prior to the time included in the event\.
 If your DB cluster has `ForceApplyCapacityChange` set as the `TimeoutAction` for its `ScalingConfiguration`, then scaling to apply maintenance uses it for all attempts\.
 When `ForceApplyCapacityChange` is used, it might interrupt your workload\.
 For more information, see [Timeout action for capacity changes](#aurora-serverless.how-it-works.timeout-action)\.

 **Note**
 Maintenance windows don't apply to Aurora Serverless\.